Public Library Toolkit - Contents

 The State Bar Association has helpful online brochures on a number of topics, including Alternatives to Nursing Home Placement, Being a Witness, Buying a Home, and more.

 Maryland State Law Library

-The State Law Library’s website contains research guides to help the more specialized legal researcher.
+The State Law Library's website contains research guides to help more specialized legal research.

 AALL Public Library Toolkit

 - How to Research a Legal Problem

 - How to Find Legal Material if You Already Have a Citation

 - Public Library Collection Guidelines for a Legal Research Collection